Selective Prediction via Training Dynamics: Introduction

 \section{Introduction}

-Machine learning (ML) is increasingly deployed for in high-stakes decision-making environments, where it is critical to detect inputs that the model could misclassify.
-This is particularly true when deploying deep neural networks (DNNs) for applications with low tolerances for \fps (\ie classifying with a wrong label), such as healthcare~\citep{challen2019artificial, mozannar2020consistent}, self-driving~\citep{ghodsi2021generating}, and law~\citep{vieira2021understanding}.
-This problem setup is captured by the selective classification (SC) framework, which introduces a gating mechanism to abstain from predicting on individual test points~\citep{geifman2017selective}.
-Specifically, SC aims to (i) only accept inputs on which the ML model would achieve high accuracy, while (ii) maintaining high coverage, \ie accepting as many inputs as possible.
+Machine learning (ML) is increasingly deployed in high-stakes decision-making environments with strong reliability and safety requirements.
+One of these requirements is the detection of inputs for which the ML model produces an erroneous prediction.
+This is particularly important when deploying deep neural networks (DNNs) for applications with low tolerances for \fps (\ie classifying with a wrong label), such as healthcare~\citep{challen2019artificial, mozannar2020consistent}, self-driving~\citep{ghodsi2021generating}, and law~\citep{vieira2021understanding}.
+This problem setup is captured by the Selective Prediction (SP) framework, which introduces an accept/reject function (a so-called \emph{gating mechanism}) to abstain from predicting on individual test points in the presence of high prediction uncertainty~\citep{geifman2017selective}.
+Specifically, SP aims to (i) only accept inputs on which the ML model would achieve high utility, while (ii) maintaining high coverage (\ie correctly accepting as many inputs as possible).

-Current state-of-the-art selective classification techniques take one of two directions: the first augments the architecture of the underlying ML model~\citep{geifman2019selectivenet}; the second trains the model using a purposefully adapted loss function~\citep{gangrade2021selective}.
-The unifying principle behind these methods is to modify the training stage in order to accommodate selective classification.
-This lack of practicality hinders the adoption of selective classification.
-In this work, we instead show that these modifications are unnecessary to attain state-of-the-art selective classification performance.
+Current selective prediction techniques take one of two directions: (i) augmentation of the architecture of the underlying ML model~\citep{geifman2019selectivenet}; or (ii) training the model using a purposefully adapted loss function~\citep{liu2019deep, huang2020self, gangrade2021selective}.
+The unifying principle behind these methods is to modify the training stage in order to accommodate selective prediction.
+While many ad-hoc experimentation setups are amenable to these changes, productionalized environments often impose data pipeline constraints which limit the applicability of existing methods.
+Such constraints include, but are not limited to, data access revocation, high (re)-training costs, or pre-existing architecture/loss modifications whose interplay with selective prediction adaptations are unexplored.
+As a result of theses limitations, selective prediction approaches are hard to deploy in production environments.

-We present the first framework for selective classification based on neural network training dynamics (see Figure~\ref{fig:overview}).
-Typical DNNs are trained sequentially \eg using stochastic gradient descent.
-Hence, as training goes on, the optimization process yields a sequence of intermediate models.
-These models, in particular their predictions on a given test point, can then be used to construct a threshold-able score for selective classification.
-Intuitively, if we understood defining traits of the intermediate predictions for correctly classified points, we can define a gating mechanisms to reject incorrectly classified points.